baljotsingh1986/CPlusPlus/README.md

-# Academic-Work
+# Academic-Projects
-Some of the academic work completed at Oregon State Univeristy
+Academic projects completed at Oregon State Univeristy using C++